3mdeb/blog.3mdeb.com/source/_posts/2016-07-05-directory-scheme-for-multiple-projects.markdown

 How to keep clean organization while working on multiple projects ?
 -------------------------------------------------------------------

-Answer to this question is dependant on workflow and nature of projects itself.
+Answer to this question depends on workflow and nature of projects itself.

-Below I would like to present my approach to managing sanity while having multiple projects going simultaneously.
+Below I would like to present my approach to manage sanity while having multiple projects going simultaneously.
 This would be Embedded Systems Consultant view and will mostly show directory organization, but I think it can be adopted to other programmers workflow.